I make this simple everyday recipe for baked chicken drumsticks often. It has this winning combination of being easy AND delicious!

 Notes

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them gently, covered, in the microwave at 50% power.
-Or enjoy them cold!
-I sometimes remove the skin, cut them into chunks, and use them in a salad.Â
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them uncovered in a 350°F oven to crisp the skin, or enjoy them cold!
+I sometimes remove the skin, cut the chicken into chunks, and use it in a salad.

 Nutrition per Serving